ChatGPT: Regional responses

+Percentage of respondents in mid-2025 who answered "weekly" to "How often, if at all, do you typically use each of the following generative AI chatbots or tools for any purpose?"

-ChatGPT has never been publicly available in China because OpenAI prevented Chinese users from accessing their site.
-Chinese state media have characterized ChatGPT as a way for the United States to spread misinformation.
-A shadow market has emerged for users to get access to foreign software tools.
-The release of ChatGPT prompted a wave of investment in China, resulting in the development of more than 200 large language learning models.
+ChatGPT has never been publicly available in mainland China, Hong Kong and Macau because OpenAI prevented users from these Chinese regions from accessing their site.
+A shadow market has emerged for mainland Chinese users to get access to foreign software tools.
+The release of ChatGPT prompted a wave of investment in China, resulting in the development of more than 200 large language models.
 In February 2025, OpenAI identified and removed influence operations, termed "Peer Review" and "Sponsored Discontent", used to attack overseas Chinese dissidents.

+Stacked bar chart about how concerned or excited people are about AI in various countries.
+The poll data is from spring 2025.

 In late March 2023, the Italian data protection authority banned ChatGPT in Italy and opened an investigation.
 Italian regulators assert that ChatGPT was exposing minors to age-inappropriate content, and that OpenAI's use of ChatGPT conversations as training data could violate Europe's General Data Protection Regulation.
 In April 2023, the ChatGPT ban was lifted in Italy.
 OpenAI said it has taken steps to effectively clarify and address the issues raised; an age verification tool was implemented to ensure users are at least 13 years old.
 Additionally, users can access its privacy policy before registration.

 In May 2024, OpenAI removed accounts involving the use of ChatGPT by state-backed influence operations such as China's Spamouflage, Russia's Doppelganger, and Israel's Ministry of Diaspora Affairs and Combating Antisemitism.
 In June 2025, OpenAI reported increased use of ChatGPT for China-origin influence operations.
 In October 2025, OpenAI banned accounts suspected to be linked to the Chinese government for violating the company's national security policy.

-In April 2023, Brian Hood, mayor of Hepburn Shire Council in Australia, planned to take legal action against ChatGPT over false information.
-According to Hood, ChatGPT erroneously claimed that he was jailed for bribery during his tenure at a subsidiary of Australia's national bank.
-In fact, Hood acted as a whistleblower and was not charged with any criminal offenses.
-His legal team sent a concerns notice to OpenAI as the first official step in filing a defamation case.
+In February 2026, OpenAI banned accounts linked to a Chinese government transnational repression campaign targeting dissidents.

-In July 2023, the US Federal Trade Commission (FTC) issued a civil investigative demand to OpenAI to investigate whether the company's data security and privacy practices to develop ChatGPT were unfair or harmed consumers (including by reputational harm) in violation of Section 5 of the Federal Trade Commission Act of 1914.
-In July 2023, the FTC launched an investigation into OpenAI, the creator of ChatGPT, over allegations that the company scraped public data and published false and defamatory information.
+In July 2023, the US Federal Trade Commission (FTC) issued a civil investigative demand to OpenAI to investigate whether the company's data security and privacy practices to develop ChatGPT were unfair or harmed consumers.
+In July 2023, the FTC launched an investigation into OpenAI over allegations that the company scraped public data and published false and defamatory information.
 The FTC asked OpenAI for comprehensive information about its technology and privacy safeguards, as well as any steps taken to prevent the recurrence of situations in which its chatbot generated false and derogatory content about people.
 In August 2024, the FTC voted unanimously to ban marketers from using fake user reviews created by generative AI chatbots (including ChatGPT) and influencers paying for bots to increase follower counts.